-- Name A textual name that will be used for reporting purposes for this plugin. - Version This property allows the version of the plugin to be communicated to the plugin loader.
-This is used for reporting purposes only and has no effect on the way Fledge interacts with the plugin. - Type The type of the plugin, used by the plugin loader to determine if the plugin is being used correctly.
-The type is a simple string and may be South, North, Storage, Filter, Rule or Delivery.
+- name A textual name that will be used for reporting purposes for this plugin. - version This property allows the version of the plugin to be communicated to the plugin loader.
+This is used for reporting purposes only and has no effect on the way Fledge interacts with the plugin. - mode A set of options that defines how the plugin operates.
+Multiple values can be given, the different options are separated from each other using the | symbol. - type The type of the plugin, used by the plugin loader to determine if the plugin is being used correctly.
+The type is a simple string and may be south, north, filter, rule or delivery.